 - Fatigue

 - Fever

 - Weight loss

-- No appetite
+- Anorexia Loss

 - Night sweats

-- A bad cough that last longer than 2 weeks
+- Cough

 - Hemoptysis

 - Chest pain

 - Other symptoms depending on affected body part

 RISKS OF DEVELOPING TB

 When one has a negative skin test that converts to a positive skin test, there is a 5% chance of development of TB disease in the first or second year after the conversion.
 An additional 5% of infected people will develop disease in their lifetime.
 It varies with age and immunologic status.
 Medications are prescribed for those who experience skin test conversions to prevent in their skin test to prevent TB disease.